heatherm/web_f18/README.md

 ## Feedback

-We would love your feedback on the course!
+I would love your feedback on the course!
 Please DM me in Slack.

 ## Notable Dates
 You can find the official academic calendar [here](https://www.nyu.edu/registrar/calendars/university-academic-calendar.html#1184)